 Have you been following along with our Doodle-a-Day challenge this month on Instagram?
-We are so excited to partner with Spoonflower designer Ello Lovey to bring you 31 unique design prompts all about self care to help you ring in the new year and brush off your design tools after a busy holiday season.
+We are so excited to partner with Spoonflower designer Ello Lovey to bring you 31 unique design prompts to channel your happy place to help you ring in the new year and brush off your design tools after a busy holiday season.

 If you’re like us and find yourself endlessly scrolling through Rhianna’s Instagram feed, then you’re no stranger to her color palette prowess.
 Whether it’s for a design in her Spoonflower shop, a palette for her month-long doodling challenges or a card she crafted for her Etsy shop, Rhianna has mastered the art of picking the perfect palette.
 But how does she do it?
 Rhianna is back on the blog to reveal her secrets to help you get started.